PyMVPA/PyMVPA/doc/source/tutorial_start.rst

 Cross-validation
 ================

-What we have just done manually, was splitting the dataset into combinations of training and testing datasets, given a specific sample attribute -- in this case the information whether a *pattern of activation* or :term:`sample` came from *even* or *odd* runs.
+What we have just done was manually split the dataset into combinations of training and testing datasets, given a specific sample attribute -- in this case whether a *pattern of activation* or :term:`sample` came from *even* or *odd* runs.
 We ran the classification analysis on each split to estimate the performance of the classifier model.
-In general, this approach is called :term:`cross-validation`, and involves splitting the dataset in multiple pairs of subsets, choosing sample groups by some criterion, and estimating the classifier performance by training it on the first dataset in a split and testing against the second dataset from the same split.
+In general, this approach is called :term:`cross-validation`, and involves splitting the dataset into multiple pairs of subsets, choosing sample groups by some criterion, and estimating the classifier performance by training it on the first dataset in a split and testing against the second dataset from the same split.

-PyMVPA provides a way to allow complete cross-validation procedures to run fully automatic, without the need for manual splitting of a dataset.
-Using the `~mvpa2.measures.base.CrossValidation` class a cross-validation is set up by specifying what measure should be computed on each dataset split, and how dataset splits shall be generated.
+PyMVPA provides a way to allow complete cross-validation procedures to run fully automatically, without the need for manual splitting of a dataset.
+Using the `~mvpa2.measures.base.CrossValidation` class, a cross-validation is set up by specifying what measure should be computed on each dataset split and how dataset splits should be generated.
 The measure that is usually computed is the transfer error that we already looked at in the previous section.
 The second element, a :term:`generator` for datasets, is another very common tool in PyMVPA.
 The following example uses `~mvpa2.generators.partition.HalfPartitioner`, a generator that, when called with a dataset, marks all samples regarding their association with the first or second half of the dataset.
 This happens based on the values of a specified sample attribute -- in this case ``runtype`` -- much like the manual dataset splitting that we have performed earlier.
-`~mvpa2.generators.partition.HalfPartitioner` will make sure to subsequently assign samples to both halves, i.e. samples of the first half in the first generated dataset, will be in the second half of the second generated dataset.
+`~mvpa2.generators.partition.HalfPartitioner` will make sure to subsequently assign samples to both halves, i.e. samples from the first half in the first generated dataset will be in the second half of the second generated dataset.
 With these two techniques we can replicate our manual cross-validation easily -- reusing our existing classifier, but without the custom post-processing step.

 >>> # disable post-processing again
 >>> clf.set_postproc(None)